Knee Surgery & Rehabilitation

 When should I see a physician?

 If your symptoms last more than two days, you should seek the proper medical care; a sports medicine trained physician.
-If your pain and swelling are severe seek attention immediately to make sure a fracture has not occurred.
-Even if you have a partial ACL tear, we recommend that everyone see a sports medicine physician who will tell you exactly what you are dealing with.
-Sixty percent of people who have an ACL tear also have a meniscus tear.
-If you have a meniscus tear your knee is probably catching or locking, indicating that the meniscus is “flipped up into the joint” preventing knee motion.
+If your pain and swelling are severe immediately after the injury, seek attention in an emergency room to make sure a fracture has not occurred.
+Even if you have a partial ACL tear, we recommend that you see a sports medicine physician who will provide a proper diagnosis.
+Approximately 50-60% of people who have an ACL tear also have a meniscus tear.
+If you have a meniscus tear, your knee is probably catching or locking, indicating that the meniscus is “flipped up into the joint” preventing knee motion.

 Why should I see a sports medicine-trained orthopaedic surgeon?